-The governmental organization responsible for the licensing of nuclear power plants (NPPs) and other nuclear installations in Brazil is the National Nuclear Energy Commission (CNEN).
+The governmental organization responsible for the licensing of nuclear power plants (NPPs) and other nuclear installations in Brazil is CNEN.
 CNEN, created in 1956, comprises three functionally independent directorates, whose responsibilities are:

-Directorate of Radiation Protection and Safety (DRS): Radiation protection, safety, control and conduction of the licensing of nuclear power plants and other nuclear and radiation installations, safeguards and normalization.
+Directorate of Radiation Protection and Safety: radiation protection, safety, control and licensing of nuclear power plants and other nuclear and radiation installations, safeguards and normalization.

-Directorate of Research and Development (DPD): fuel cycle and materials; reactor technology; radiation utilization and radioisotopes application in health, industry, agriculture and environment; radioisotopes and radiopharmaceuticals production; instrumentation & control and man-machine interface; nuclear safety; nuclear physics and chemistry, etc.;
+Directorate of Research and Development: fuel cycle and materials; reactor technology; radiation utilization and radioisotopes application in health, industry, agriculture and environment; radioisotope and radiopharmaceutical production; instrumentation and control and human–machine interface; nuclear safety; nuclear physics and chemistry, etc.;

-Directorate of Institutional Management (DGI): human resources, administration and information management, financial reporting and control;
+Directorate of Institutional Management: human resources, administration and information management, financial reporting and control.

-In the early 1970's, due to the needs of the Brazilian Nuclear Power Program, nuclear safety standards started to be used.
-An extensive set of rules and standards, as listed under section 3.2, regulate the nuclear activities in Brazil.
+In the early 1970s, owing to the needs of Brazil’s nuclear power programme, nuclear safety standards started to be used.
+An extensive set of rules and standards, as listed under section 3.2, regulate nuclear activities in Brazil.
 CNEN regulatory staff amounts to more than 300 qualified professionals.
 The regulatory process involves the issuance of licenses or authorizations as listed below:

-Standards CNEN-NE-1.04 and CNEN-NE-9.01 establish the requirements for the licensing process of nuclear installations.
-The Initial Operation Authorization is issued after safety analysis approval and for a limited period of time to complete the initial tests and to evaluate the preliminary operational experience.
-The Permanent Operation Authorization is limited to 40 years.
-A Periodic Safety Reassessment is conducted every ten years of operation, when the conditions of authorization can be modified or extended.
-A program of inspections and audits is implemented and regular meetings with operators are held.
+Standards CNEN-NE-1.04 and CNEN-NE-9.01 establish the requirements for the licensing process for nuclear installations.
+The initial operation authorization is issued after safety analysis approval and for a limited period of time to complete the initial tests and to evaluate the preliminary operational experience.
+The permanent operation authorization is limited to 40 years.
+A periodic safety reassessment is conducted every ten years of operation, when the conditions of authorization can be modified or extended.
+A programme of inspections and audits is implemented and regular meetings with operators are held.

 During the operational phase of nuclear facilities, periodic safety reports are required.
 Regulatory safety evaluation is conducted by CNEN through the review of the licensee’s reports as well as through periodic inspections.
 On-site resident inspectors are assigned for permanent supervision of operational safety.